tracktownsoftware/NETFrameworkWPFControl_VS2022v17.3_ToolboxBug/README.md

 ```

 # To reproduce the bug:
-1. Copy setup.exe and WpfCustomControlLibrary.msi from one of the installer subfolders to a machine with VS2022 v17.3.x
+1. Copy setup.exe and WpfCustomControlLibrary.msi from one of the installer subfolders to a clean machine with VS2022 v17.3.x
 2. Run setup.exe
 3. In VS2022 create a WPF App .NET Framework project (for .NET Framework 4.6.2 or 4.7.2)
 4. Show MainWindow.xaml